Hu-WF/WS_InternshipProject/README.md

     `output04_190725_cityname_query.py` :output04的.py版本。

 **4.How-to-run**
-Make sure that the file is shown below, and then run jinnanMain.py directly:
+Make sure that the file is shown below, and then run codes in src_ipynb/_py directly:
 　　|-Project
 　　　　|-fileout
 　　　　　　|-cnc